At a Glance

 Felicidad Rosa Huanca Quispe

 Mamani et al v.
 Sánchez de Lozada and Sánchez Berzaín is a federal lawsuit brought against the former president of Bolivia, Gonzalo Sánchez de Lozada, and the former Minister of Defense, Carlos Sánchez Berzaín, for their respective roles in planning and ordering security forces in Bolivia to use deadly military force against unarmed civilians to suppress popular protests against government policies.
 In all, security forces under their leadership slaughtered 58 citizens and injured more than 400, almost all from indigenous Aymara communities.
-The suit, which seeks compensatory and punitive damages under the Alien Tort Statute (ATS), the Torture Victim Protection Act (TVPA), and Florida law, charges Sánchez de Lozada and Sánchez Berzaín with extrajudicial killings, crimes against humanity, and wrongful death for their roles in the massacre of unarmed civilians, including children.
+The suit, which seeks compensatory and punitive damages under the Torture Victim Protection Act (TVPA) and Florida law, charges Sánchez de Lozada and Sánchez Berzaín with extrajudicial killings and wrongful death for their roles in the massacre of unarmed civilians, including children.

 Each of the nine plaintiffs is the survivor of one of the individuals killed by forces under Sánchez de Lozada's and Sánchez Berzaín's command.
 Among the nine plaintiffs are Eloy Rojas Mamani and Etelvina Ramos Mamani, whose 8-year-old daughter was killed in her mother's bedroom when a single shot was fired through the window; Teofilo Baltazar Cerro, whose pregnant wife was killed after a bullet was fired through the wall of a house, killing her and her unborn child; Felicidad Rosa Huanca Quispe, whose 69-year-old father was shot and killed along a roadside; and Gonzalo Mamani Aguilar, whose father was shot and killed.